DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 Ever since the GFW was built, there have been efforts to bypass it.
 Countless circumvention tools based on proxies, VPNs, and encryption technologies were developed and adopted.
-They are described as “ladders” (*tizi*).
+They are described as 'ladders' (*tizi*).
 Popular ladders include Tor (The Onion Router), FreeGate (a proxy network system), Ultrasurf (a freeware based on proxy servers and encryption protocols), I2P (the Invisible internet Project, a free,